 Enphase Energy, Inc. to Join the NASDAQ-100 Index Beginning November 21, 2022

-/EIN News/ -- NEW YORK, Nov.
-11, 2022 (GLOBE NEWSWIRE) -- Nasdaq (Nasdaq: NDAQ) today announced that Enphase Energy, Inc. (Nasdaq: ENPH) will become a component of the NASDAQ-100 Index® (Nasdaq: NDX) and the NASDAQ-100 Equal Weighted Index (Nasdaq: NDXE) prior to market open on Monday, November 21, 2022.
-Enphase Energy, Inc. will replace Okta, Inc. (Nasdaq: OKTA) in the NASDAQ-100 Index® and the NASDAQ-100 Equal Weighted Index.
-Okta, Inc. will also be removed from the NASDAQ-100 Technology Sector Index (Nasdaq: NDXT) and the NASDAQ-100 Technology Sector Market-Cap Weighted Index (Nasdaq: NDXTMC) prior to market open on Monday, November 21, 2022.
-Enphase Energy, Inc. will be considered for inclusion in the NASDAQ-100 Ex-Technology Index (Nasdaq: NDXX) at the next quarterly rebalancing.
+NEW YORK, Nov.
+11, 2022 (GLOBE NEWSWIRE) -- Nasdaq NDAQ today announced that Enphase Energy, Inc. ENPH will become a component of the NASDAQ-100 Index® NDX and the NASDAQ-100 Equal Weighted Index NDXE prior to market open on Monday, November 21, 2022.
+Enphase Energy, Inc. will replace Okta, Inc. OKTA in the NASDAQ-100 Index® and the NASDAQ-100 Equal Weighted Index.
+Okta, Inc. will also be removed from the NASDAQ-100 Technology Sector Index NDXT and the NASDAQ-100 Technology Sector Market-Cap Weighted Index NDXTMC prior to market open on Monday, November 21, 2022.
+Enphase Energy, Inc. will be considered for inclusion in the NASDAQ-100 Ex-Technology Index NDXX at the next quarterly rebalancing.

 For more information about the company, go to https://enphase.com/.